aservet1/CodeTemplates/README.md

   return 0;
 }
 ```
-It also saves me from manually making files executable with `chmod +x`, by creating the template file for that language as executable.
+It also saves me from manually making files executable with `chmod +x`, by creating the template file for that language as executable, like for shell scripts.

-The program parses your input, finds the corresponding template file, and copies it with `cp`.
+The program parses your input, finds the corresponding template file in the `code_templates` directory, and copies it with `cp`.

 ## Lanugages Currently Supported